P. Anandan

-Padmanabhan Anandan is the ex-CEO of Wadhwani Institute for Artificial Intelligence, an independent not-for-profit Research institute focused on developing artificial intelligence based applications for social good.
+Padmanabhan Anandan is the former CEO of Wadhwani Institute for Artificial Intelligence, an independent not-for-profit Research institute focused on developing artificial intelligence based applications for social good.
 He was formerly vice president for research at Adobe Systems and prior to that a distinguished scientist and managing director of Microsoft Research.
 He was managing director at Microsoft Research India, which he founded in January 2005 in Bangalore.
 He joined Microsoft Research in Redmond, Washington in 1997, where he founded and built the Interactive Visual Media group.
 He was also previously a professor of Computer Science at Yale University.

 Education

 Anandan holds an undergraduate degree in electrical engineering from the Indian Institute of Technology Madras, a master of science in computer science from the University of Nebraska–Lincoln, and a Ph.D. in computer science from the University of Massachusetts, Amherst.

 Career

 Anandan's research work has been in computer vision, in the area of visual motion analysis, video surveillance and 3D scene modeling from images and video.
 He has published over 60 papers in leading journals and conferences, leading to several awards and honors.
 His own papers published in 1987 and 1991 on these topics as well as his joint paper with his student Michael Black are essential reading in many computer-vision curricula.
 He has over 17,000 citations by other researchers in the field of computer vision.

 The "Black and Anandan" method helped popularize robust statistics in computer vision.
 This was facilitated by several papers that connected robust penalty functions to classical "line processes" used in Markov Random Fields (MRFs) at the time.

 His research has been used in real world applications in entertainment (movies and games), defense and civilian security.
 The “Black and Anandan” optical flow algorithm has been widely used, for example, in special effects.
 The method was used to compute optical flow for the painterly effects in What Dreams May Come, Prince of Egypt and for registering 3D face scans in The Matrix Reloaded.

 Anandan assumed consecutive posts at Yale University, Sarnoff Corporation and Microsoft Research (MSR).
 At Yale, he was a founding member of the computer-vision research group.
 At Sarnoff, he led the video information processing group that invented "video mosaics".
 Based on a white paper he wrote and with the help of the research community, the US Defense Research Projects Agency started the Video Surveillance and Monitoring research program which funded research at Carnegie Mellon University, MIT and other major research universities.
 Many of the techniques such as mosaics and moving object detection (and tracking) that were pioneered in the VSAM program and at Sarnoff are now part of various defense and civilian video surveillance and security systems, and several new companies such as ObjectVideo have been formed that use these technologies.